the-reefshark/tp/docs/UserGuide.md

 ![HomeFolder](images/SearchExample1.png)

-Once the command has been entered, the result display shows the total number of relevant items and Kanbug Tracker will display all these bugs as list in each state.
+Once the command has been entered, the result display shows the total number of relevant items and KanBug Tracker will display all these bugs as list in each state.

 ![HomeFolder](images/SearchExample2.png)